wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security/includes/detect-threats.md

 You can set filters to customize how you monitor application usage.
 Filters include an application filter, selected data views, and a selected start date.
 You can also set the sensitivity, which enables you to set how many alerts the policy should trigger.

-This interactive video walks you through the steps to configure an anomaly detection policy:
+This interactive guide walks you through the steps to configure an anomaly detection policy:

 > [!VIDEO https://mslearn.cloudguides.com/guides/Detect%20threats%20and%20manage%20alerts%20with%20Microsoft%20Cloud%20App%20Security]